horanghaeyo/Curriculum-Vitae/README.md

 # CV
-A webpage for my CV.
+A webpage for my CV using HTML, CSS and JavaScript.
 Author: Suvandita